kka01/gorequest/CONTRIBUTING.md

 Thanks for taking the time to contribute!!

-GoRequest welcomes any kind of contributions including documentation, bug reports, issues, feature requests, feature implementations, pull requests, helping to manage and answer issues, etc.
+GoRequest welcomes any kind of contributions including documentation, bug reports, issues, feature requests, feature implementations, pull requests, helping to manage and answer issues, alongwith any other change deemed necessary etc.

 ### Code Guidelines